Logo

 Car customizer: Most configurators are free or ad-supported.
 Even premium tools rarely exceed $10-20/month.
 Near-zero cost.

-Car builder (AI): AI visualization tools range from $15-80/month.
-Low cost per concept - potentially dozens of visualizations per subscription.
+Car builder (AI): Tools like Visualizee run $35–80/month after a 7-day trial.
+Low cost per concept — potentially dozens of visualizations per subscription.

 Car builder (professional): Photoshop compositing or 3D renders from freelancers cost $100-500+ per image.
 High per-concept cost.